JeftaDirksen/StoragenodesGraph/README.md

 The web interface (`index.php`) displays:
 - A graph showing disk space and earnings trends with dark theme (black background)
-- Auto-refresh every 60 seconds
+- Auto-refresh every 5 minutes
 - Current values displayed on the graph
 - Black background matching the graph theme